fsantanna/fsantanna.github.io/Pingus/buttons.md

 are all active at the same time.
 When a `return` is reached, it escapes all blocks in the parent task, aborting all nested tasks automatically.
-This hierarchy of tasks is one of the control-flow pattern identified in the [previous post](pingus.md):
+This hierarchy of tasks is one of the control-flow patterns identified in the [previous post](pingus.md):

 - **Lifespan Hierarchies:** Entities typically form a lifespan hierarchy in